-A city in a stunning natural setting with a rich architectural and historical heritage, offering an unmatched combination of culture, fine cuisine and thermal baths.
-A city on either side of the majestic Danube: Buda, with its romantic streets and alleyways, and Pest, an effervescent cultural centre.
+A city in a stunning natural setting with a rich architectural and historical heritage, offering an unmatched combination of culture, fine cuisine, and thermal baths.
+A city on either side of the majestic Danube: Buda, with its romantic streets and alleyways, and Pest, an effervescent cultural center.
 Take your pick – or enjoy its diversity!

 Divided in two by the Danube, the city is made up of Buda on one side: with Ottoman-era thermal baths at the foot of the spectacular Gellért Hill, the royal palace, and Matthias Church, it radiates calm and peace.
 On the other side lies Pest, vibrant and lively, with its slew of museums rich in cultural and historical treasures, extraordinary Secessionist architecture, its majestic Parliament building considered as one of the most magnificent in the world, Saint Stephen’s Basilica surrounded by pedestrian streets, and its entirely renovated Jewish Quarter and Palace District.

 Besides its historical value, Budapest has a highly developed cultural scene with its world-class festivals, theatres, museums, concert halls, and sporting events.
 For relaxing and enjoying nature, Margaret Island is the city’s “green heart” (considered by many to be one of Europe’s best city parks) – the perfect place to enjoy a stroll, various sports, swimming in outdoor pools, or soaking in thermal baths and spas.
 As for foodies, the celebrated creations of Hungarian cuisine are a definite must!